cb-geo/lbm-doc/background.md

 <br/><br/>

 Using five independent equations that describe the behavior of the fluid, the five unknowns, $\rho$, $u_x, u_y, u_z$, and $p$ can be evaluated.
-These five equations include: the continuity equation, either Euler or Navier-Stokes equatioin in 3 directions, and one state equation.
+These five equations include: the continuity equation, either Euler or Navier-Stokes equations (3 equations dues to the 3 directions), and a state equation.